Dana-Farber-AIOS/pathml/docs/source/index.rst

 Welcome to PathML's documentation!
 ==================================

-``PathML`` is a python package for computational pathology.
+``PathML`` is a Python package for computational pathology.

-``PathML`` provides a toolbox specifically designed to enable machine learning with high-resolution whole-slide pathology images, including defining preprocessing pipelines, training and evaluating ML models, benchmarking model performance on standardized datasets, sharing preprocessing pipelines and pretrained models, and more.
+``PathML`` is a toolbox to facilitate machine learning workflows for high-resolution whole-slide pathology images.
+This includes modular pipelines for preprocessing, PyTorch DataLoaders for training and benchmarking machine learning model performance on standardized datasets, and support for sharing preprocessing pipelines, pretrained models, and more.

-Development is led by the AI Operations and Data Science Group in the Department of Informatics and Analytics at Dana-Farber Cancer Institute.
+Development is a collaboration between the AI Operations and Data Science Group in the Department of Informatics and Analytics at Dana-Farber Cancer Institute and the Department of Pathology and Laboratory Medicine at Weill Cornell Medicine.

 .. toctree::